dtbinh/ug3_SystemDesignProject/src/bluetooh_server/README.md

 * In case you need to reprogram NXT brick, edit `bluetooth_nxt.java` and use `./program_nxt.sh` to upload the program over bluetooth

 * To return to the main menu press `orange` and `down` (the one right below orange) buttons at the same time

+* If using the dummy robot, add --dummy-bot to all the script calls